greim/await.js/README.md

 ## Chainability of promises

 Chainability is a nice advantage of promises.
-Here we've declared two multi-var promises, and we want to suck the output from one to the other:
+Here we've declared two promises, and we want to suck the output from one to the other:

-    n1 = await('foo', 'bar', 'baz')
+    p1 = await('foo', 'bar', 'baz')
-    n2 = await('foo', 'bar', 'buz', 'qux')
+    p2 = await('foo', 'bar', 'buz', 'qux')

-What happens is that n1 can *take* n2.
+What happens is that p1 can *take* p2.

-    n1.take(n2)
+    p1.take(p2)

-n1 now takes n2, and if n2 fails, n1 fails.
-But what about the fact that n1 has a different set of things than n2?
+p1 now takes p2, and if p2 fails, p1 fails.
+But what about the fact that p1 has a different set of things than p2?
 What happened in this case is:

-    n2      n1
+    p2      p1
     ===========
     foo --> foo
     bar --> bar
     buz     baz
     qux

-In other words, n1 took the intersection of itself with n2.
+In other words, p1 took the intersection of itself with p2.
 That's easy enough to understand.
-But you can also further specify how n2 gets mapped intp n1 by giving a mapping object:
+But you can also further specify how p2 gets mapped intp p1 by giving a mapping object:

-    n1.take(n2, {'buz':'baz'})
+    p1.take(p2, {'buz':'baz'})

-    n2      n1
+    p2      p1
     ===========
     foo --> foo
     bar --> bar